 Professor Bart Ehrman is the author of more than twenty books and has made appearances in various news outlets on TV and in magazines.
 He is the James A. Gray Distinguished Professor of Religious Studies at the University of North Carolina, Chapel Hill.
-His claim to fame is that he “Skillfully demonstrates that the New Testament is riddled with contradictory views about who Jesus was and the significance of his life.
-Ehrman reveals that many of the books were written in the names of the apostles by Christians living decades later, and that central Christian doctrines were the inventions of still later theologians”, according to the synopsis on the back cover of “Jesus, Interrupted”.
+According to the publisher, his claim to fame is that he shows how the New Testament is full of contradictions about Jesus and who is, and that the New Testament was not written in the apostolic era by those whose names have traditionally been attached to its books but by later theologians.

-He candidly admits his own loss of faith and that he is now agnostic, but he assures the reader that he is not out to destroy anybody’s faith.
-He says “Some readers will find it surprising that I do not see the material in the preceding chapters as an attack on Christianity or an agnostic’s attempt to show that faith, even Christian faith, is meaningless and absurd.
-That is not what I think, and it is not what I have been trying to accomplish.
-I have been trying, instead, to make serious scholarship on the Bible and earliest Christianity accessible and available…” (Ehrman p 271).
+He candidly admits his own loss of faith and that he is now agnostic, but he assures the reader that he is not out to destroy anybody’s faith; he just wants to make the scholarship about the bible and early church available to every person (Ehrman p 271).
 Unfortunately for Professor Ehrman, Jesus doesn’t acknowledge neutrality.
 He said “He that is not with me is against me; and he that gathereth not with me scattereth abroad” (Matt 12:30).

 Equipping the enemies of the Gospel